vtex/shoreline/styleguides/admin-ui/src/components/Collapsible/README.md

 # Admin UI Collapsible

-A `Collapsible` is a container that allows toggling the display of content.
+A `Collapsible` is a container that allows toggling the display of its content.
 It can be nested as well.

 ## Design